BioinformaticsToolsmith/Look4LTRs/README.md

     - b.
 Each BED file must correspond to exactly one chromosome.
     - c.
 The name of each BED file must be exactly the same as the corresponding FASTA file's.
 The only difference should be the extension.
     - d.
 The BED files must have the following columns:
-      - i. *chrom* is the chromosome identifier
+      - *chrom* is the chromosome identifier
-      - ii. *start* is the start position of the LTR-retrotransposon
+      - *start* is the start position of the LTR-retrotransposon
-      - iii. *end* is the end position of the LTR-retrotransposon
+      - *end* is the end position of the LTR-retrotransposon
-      - iv. *left_start* is the start position of the upstream LTR (typically the 5' LTR)
+      - *left_start* is the start position of the upstream LTR (typically the 5' LTR)
-      - v. *left_end* is the end position of the upstream LTR
+      - *left_end* is the end position of the upstream LTR
-      - vi. *right_start* is the start position of the downstream LTR (typically the 3' LTR)
+      - *right_start* is the start position of the downstream LTR (typically the 3' LTR)
-      - vii. *right_end* is the end position of the downstream LTR.
+      - *right_end* is the end position of the downstream LTR.
+    - e.
+The BED files must include the header line of column names

 4. **Download Python**.
 Python 3.8 and higher is recommended.
 A conda environment can be used.